EriKWDev/aoc_nim/README.md

 # About
 These are my solutions to *Advent of Code*, written in Nim.
-During 2021 I began solving in dart (See my repo `aoc_dart`), but switched to Nim because I missed the amazing tuples.
+During 2021 I began solving in dart (See my repo [`aoc_dart`](https://github.com/EriKWDev/aoc_dart)), but switched to Nim after day 7 because I missed tuples soo much.

 ## Performance
 Please see `perf.nim` for how measurements are taken.
 Briefly, I use a macro to import every solution at compile time and generate statements that call `measure` on each part for each solution.
 Parts are measured either until they've been run 1000 times or until the total time exceeds 10 seconds.
 Time it takes to fetch and/or read the input is not included in the measurement (The parsing of the input within the solution still is counted of course).